Medicare Part D Prescription Drug Coverage: What Is & Isn't Covered

 Part D coverage must include all commercially available vaccines unless covered under Medicare Part B. You can find the full list of vaccines covered by Part D in your plan’s drug list.
 There may be additional costs based on the type of vaccine and where you receive it.

-Like Part A and B benefits, Medicare Part D covers medications that your doctor and insurance company deem medically necessary.
+Medicare Part D covers medications that your doctor and insurance carrier deem medically necessary.
 That means Part D prescription coverage plans generally do not cover medications for:

 - Weight loss or weight gain